Posts Tagged ‘Green Collar Jobs’

 By: Jordana Levine

 The Green Energy Act (GEA) could employ over 90,000 Ontarians in green jobs.
-Government of Ontario is prepared to initiate the GEA, which focuses on the possibilities for employment if a large investment is made in green practices.
+The government of Ontario is prepared to initiate the GEA, which focuses on the possibilities for employment if a large investment is made in green practices.
 Along with increasing employment opportunities, the program could have a huge positive impact on the environment.

 The main goals of the GEA are to ensure that Ontario is the country’s leading green economy, create over 50,000 green collar jobs, and generate billions of dollars worth of economic activity as quickly as possible – ideally in three years.
 The plan involves phasing out the province’s coal plants by 2014 and shifting the province’s economy so that it is based on energy efficiency and renewable energy sources.